barneymc/blockchain-node/README.md

 By routing these through AWS we allow for data analytics to be conducted in the future.

 It also contains the **Blockchain-as-a-Service** Kaleido which is at the core of the results discussed in the paper.

+## Ganache

+This runs on the local dev PC and is used to test the contracts before deploying the production (Kaleido in Module C).
+The contracts are identical.